- Understanding your budgets is an important step in the retirement planning process.

 - What kind of inheritance do I want to leave behind?

-- Is it important to me to stay in the home I currently live in?
+- Is it important to me to stay in my current home?

 - How do I cope mentally and emotionally with being alone?

-According to CRR researchers, married retirees ages 53 to 64 spend 77 percent of their income on housing, health care, food, clothing and transportation.
-These basic needs account for 79 percent of the income of single retirees ages 53 to 64.
+According to CRR researchers, married retirees ages 53 to 64 spend 77% of their income on housing, health care, food, clothing and transportation.
+These basic needs account for 79% of their income.

-Aside from the basic fixed expenses, retirees must plan and budget for taxes, any intended bequests, entertainment and travel and unexpected expenses, referred to as “shocks,” that can’t be accurately estimated.
+Aside from the basic fixed expenses, retirees must plan and budget for taxes, any intended bequests, entertainment, travel and unexpected expenses, referred to as “shocks,” that they can’t accurately estimate.